wduquette/wduquette.github.io/_posts/2019-7-2-Anatomy-of-a-Molt-Command.md

 Tcl is a sort of a cross between shell languages and LISP, with pretensions to C syntax.
 As such, the language consists of a collection of _commands_.
 A statement in the language is also called a _command_, and consists of one or more white-space delimited words.
-For example, the following command appends the string `"Some more text"` the variable `buffer`:
+For example, the following command appends the string `"Some more text"` to the variable `buffer`:

 ```tcl
 append buffer "Some more text"